 All-Access/VIP - The host institution for all preliminary rounds should provide the visiting team with 13 All-Access credentials for its "University Personnel" [e.g., president/chancellor, athletics director, Faculty Athletics Representative (FAR), associate athletics directors and sports information contacts].
-The visiting institution's applicable conference office staff should receive a maximum of three additional AllAccess credentials.
-All-Access credentials are good for stadium admittance.
+The visiting institution's applicable conference office staff should receive a maximum of three additional All-Access credentials.
+All-Access credentials are good for stadium entrance.
+The visiting institution should also be provided 10 VIP passes, which will allow key constituents

-The visiting institution should also be provided 10 VIP passes, which will allow key constituents (e.g., alumni, spouses, etc.) to have access to the field, press box, news conference and locker room areas.
-This pass is not good for stadium admittance.
+(e.g., alumni, spouses, etc.) to have access to the field, press box, news conference and locker room areas.
+This pass is not good for stadium entrance.

-- Media/Sideline Media These should be issued to members of the media and should allow access to the sidelines, locker rooms (post-game only) and the interview room. - Sideline Photo These should be issued to still photographers and should allow access to the sidelines, press box, locker rooms (post-game only) and interview room. - Bench These should be issued to all non-uniformed personnel on each bench (e.g., head coach, assistant coaches, trainers and managers).
+- Media/Sideline Media (ESPN) These should be issued to members of the media and should allow access to the sidelines, locker rooms (post game only) and the interview room. - Sideline Photo These should be issued to still photographers and should allow access to the designated sideline areas, press box, locker rooms (post game only) and the interview room. - Bench -These should be issued to all non-uniformed personnel on each bench (e.g., head coach, assistant coaches, trainers and managers).
 Individuals wearing a uniform should not be issued a credential.
 Access should include the sidelines, locker rooms, press box and interview room. - Event Management These should be issued to all auxiliary stadium personnel and grants access to designated areas. - Temporary Field Pass These should be issued to individuals who require access to the field either during pregame or halftime ceremonies.
 The credential is not good for access to the sidelines while the game is in progress. - Official Pass These should be issued to individuals who require access to the field for official capacity, including game officials and ball kids.

 It is acceptable for concession workers and ushers to be admitted to the stadium through the policy used during the regular season.
-Band members who are in uniform and performing at the championship will not be charged admission to the competition or their band seating block.
+Band members who are in uniform and performing at the championship should be admitted free of charge.

-In addition, NCAA national office staff and committee members will have badges that should allow them all access to the facility for the finals only.
+In addition, NCAA national office staff and committee members (site reps) will have credentials that should allow them all access to the facility.